XPUI-Framework/xpui-backends/screenshot/README.md

 `check_screenshot` is the same comparison as a `Result`, for a test capturing many frames that wants to report all the failures rather than the first.

-## The first run fails on purpose

-A golden that does not exist yet is **written, and then the test fails**.
-That is deliberate: it means nobody can commit a picture they have never looked at.
+**The first run fails on purpose.** A golden that does not exist yet is written, and then the test fails: nobody can commit a picture they have never looked at.
 Accept an intended change with `UPDATE_SNAPSHOTS=1`, then open the file and read it before staging.

 ```bash
 UPDATE_SNAPSHOTS=1 cargo test